-'Active living' is simply the act of incorporating physical activity into our daily lives.
-It is widely known a lack of physical activity is a major risk factor for many preventable diseases.
-The City of Bird Island's goal is to create an Active Living Community where residents and visitors can readily and safely participate in everyday physical activity.
-From a transportation perspective, such activities can be as simple as incorporating a short walk to a school, a park, or a local store into one's day.
-Active Living may also include bicycling longer distances, such as to and from work or school.
-The Active Living planning process results in a transportation plan that identifies the infrastructure, policies, and programs necessary to ensure efficient and effective transportation options for the residents of Bird Island.
+'Active living' is simply incorporating physical activity into our daily lives.
+It is widely known the lack of physical activity is a major risk factor for many preventable diseases.
+The City of Renville's goal is to create an Active Living Community where residents and visitors can readily and safely participate in everyday physical activity.
+From a transportation perspective, such activities can be as simple as a short walk to school, a park, or to a local store; or it may mean traveling by bicycle to and from work or school from a longer distance.
+The goal of this plan is to create a transportation plan that will identify the infrastructure, policies, and programs necessary to ensure efficient and effective transportation options for residents of Renville.